zouantchaw/mechanics-of-migrations-onl01-seng-ft-032320/README.md

-Using migrations, we will still need establish Active Record's connection to the database, but **_we no longer need the SQL!_** Instead of dealing with SQL directly, we provide the migrations we want and Active Record takes care of creating
+Using migrations, we will still need establish Active Record's connection to the database, but **_we no longer need the SQL!_** Instead of dealing with SQL directly, we provide the migrations body (in Ruby) and Active Record takes care of creating complex SQL commands.
+This is less error-prone and _much easier_ to read.

+As a bonus, igrations, when paired with version control (`git`), create a record of changes to the database.
+If we just ran a command on the database, there's no undo, no opportunity for peer review and pull request behaviors.
+Migrations help programmers think about _purpose_ not _syntax_.

 Since we still need to connect to the database, let's make the connection inside `config/environment.rb`: